 - Avoid putting your bed nearby curtains or blinds that have dangling strings that could strangle baby.

 - Only one baby in bed at a time, please.

-Despite the media hype on the dangers of co-sleeping, the facts are that much of the world’s population sleep with their babies and do so safely.
-How could a sleeping arrangement that has been practiced for centuries all of the sudden be “unsafe?”
+Despite the media hype on the dangers of co-sleeping, the facts are that much of the world's population sleep with their babies and do so safely.
+How could a sleeping arrangement that has been practiced for centuries all of the sudden be "unsafe?"
 We believe that co-sleeping is the nighttime parenting style of the millennium for two reasons: more and more mothers are breastfeeding and sleeping next to your baby makes breastfeeding easier.
 When baby is hungry, mother can simply feed her baby without either member of the nursing pair fully awakening.
-Martha has dubbed night nursing as the “lazy mom’s option.”
+Martha has dubbed night nursing as the "lazy mom's option."
 She has slept with and night nursed most of our babies and still felt rested the next day.
-In this way, both baby’s need for nighttime feeding and nurturing and mother’s need for sleep can be met.
+In this way, both baby's need for nighttime feeding and nurturing and mother's need for sleep can be met.
 The second reason why co-sleeping is contemporary is that more and more dual income parents are now separated from their infants during the day.
-Co-sleeping allows working parents to reconnects with their babies at night and to make up for missed touch time during the day.
+Co-sleeping allows working parents to reconnect with their babies at night and to make up for missed touch time during the day.

-Nighttime is scary time for little people.
-When considering where baby should sleep, look at things from a baby’s point of view.
-If you were an infant, would you rather sleep alone in a dark room behind bars or right next to your favorite person in the whole wide world and inches away from you favorite cuisine?
+Nighttime is a scary time for little people.
+When considering where baby should sleep, look at things from a baby's point of view.
+If you were an infant, would you rather sleep alone in a dark room behind bars or right next to your favorite person in the whole wide world and inches away from your favorite cuisine?
 The choice is obvious.
 There is no right or wrong place for baby to sleep.
-Each family needs to work out the sleeping arrangement that gets all family members the best night’s sleep.
+Each family needs to work out the sleeping arrangement that gets all family members the best night's sleep.
 Whatever nighttime arrangement you choose, do it wisely and safely.
 Sleep well!